Show All Answers

 For details, please view the

-You may be qualified for the Homestead Exemption if you are at least 65 years of age on January 1 of the tax year in which you wish to claim the exemption and you and your spouse’s income did not exceed $29,600 for the year prior to which an application is made.
-You must own your primary residence, which could be a manufactured home, or condominium or townhome and be a legal resident of Iredell County.
+You may be qualified for the Homestead Exemption if you are at least 65 years of age on January 1 of the tax year in which you wish to claim the exemption and you and your spouse’s income did not exceed $33,800 for the year prior to which an application is made.
+You must own your primary residence, which could be a manufactured home, single family residence, condominium or townhome and be a legal resident of Iredell County.

-You may also qualify if you are certified totally and permanently disabled by a licensed physician or governmental agency and you and your spouse's income did not exceed $29,600 for the year prior to which an application is made.
-You must own your primary residence, which could be a manufactured home, condominium or townhome and be a legal resident of Iredell County.
+You may also qualify if you are certified totally and permanently disabled by a physician licensed to practice medicine in North Carolina or from a governmental agency authorized to determine qualifications for disability benefits, and you and your spouse’s income did not exceed $33,800 for the year prior to which an application is made.
+You must own your primary residence, which could be a manufactured home, single family residence, condominium or townhome and be a legal resident of Iredell County.

 It includes your dwelling, the dwelling site (not to exceed 1 acre), and related improvements such as a garage, carport or storage building.
 The dwelling may be a single family residence, condominium, townhome or a manufactured home.